K. M. Nanavati v. State of Maharashtra: Jury trial

-The court accepted the arguments, dismissed the jury's verdict and the case was freshly heard in the high court.
+The court accepted the arguments, dismissed the jury's verdict and the case was freshly heard in the Bombay High Court.
 It was claimed that the jury had been influenced by media and was open to being misled.

 Legacy on Jury Trials in India

 Due to the popularity of this case, as well as the widespread media coverage it gained, there developed a misconception that this was the last jury trial in India, despite there having been several trials that utilised a jury since.
 Soon after the case, jury trials in criminal law were phased out in favour of bench trials, and this was officially codified in the Code of Criminal Procedure (enacted in 1973).
 Exceptions are made in some cases, one of them being for Parsis who still have Jury Trials for their Matrimonial Disputes.

 Retrial

 After Nanavati's acquittal by the jury was dismissed, his retrial was held in the Bombay High Court.